-The VCAR33 programs are CAR-T therapy candidate designed to target CD33, a clinically-validated target for AML that we have licensed from the National Institutes of Health ("NIH").
+The VCAR33 programs are CAR-T therapy candidates designed to target CD33, a clinically-validated target for AML that we have licensed from the National Institutes of Health ("NIH").
 VCAR33 is made up of two programs with different cell sources.
-The first uses autologous cells from each patient and is being studied in an ongoing Phase 1/2 clinical trial sponsored by the National Marrow Donor Program ("NMDP") in young adult and pediatric patients with relapsed/refractory AML in a bridge-to-transplant study, which we refer to as VCAR33AUTO.
-The second uses allogeneic healthy donor-derived cells that is our newly announced program that we refer to as VCAR33ALLO.
-We plan to submit an IND for VCAR33ALLO in the first half of 2023 to support a Phase 1/2 clinical trial for patients with relapsed/refractory AML.
-The NMDP is currently evaluating VCAR33AUTO in a multi-site Phase 1/2 clinical trial in young adult and pediatric patients with relapsed/refractory AML, with initial monotherapy proof-of-concept data expected in 2022, depending on the investigator's timing of data release.
-The NMDP is responsible for all aspects of the VCAR33AUTO trial, including the design of the trial, the manufacture of study product, the enrollment, dosing and follow-up of patients, the recording of trial data and the analysis of results.
-We also did not control the preclinical development of VCAR33AUTO, which was conducted by the NIH, and we do not have rights under the license agreement to certain intellectual property, such as know-how, employed by the NMDP in manufacturing study product or conducting its clinical trial, however, the NMDP has permitted us to cross-reference its IND for this trial in future IND applications that we may submit with the FDA.
+The first uses autologous cells from each patient and is being studied in an ongoing Phase 1/2 clinical trial sponsored by the National Marrow Donor Program ("NMDP") in young adult and pediatric patients with relapsed/refractory AML in a bridge-to-transplant study, which we refer to as VCAR33^{AUTO}.
+The second uses allogeneic healthy donor-derived cells that we refer to as VCAR33^{ALLO}.
+We plan to submit an IND for our VCAR33^{ALLO} program in the first half of 2023 to support a Phase 1/2 clinical trial for patients with relapsed/refractory AML.
+The NMDP is currently evaluating VCAR33^{AUTO} in a multi-site Phase 1/2 clinical trial in young adult and pediatric patients with relapsed/refractory AML.
+The timing of the data release is dependent on the investigators conducting the trial.
+The NMDP is responsible for all aspects of the VCAR33^{AUTO} trial, including the design of the trial, the manufacture of study product, the enrollment, dosing and follow-up of patients, the recording of trial data and the analysis of results.
+We did not control the preclinical development of VCAR33^{AUTO}, which was conducted by the NIH, and we do not have rights under the license agreement to certain intellectual property, such as know-how, employed by the NMDP in manufacturing study product or conducting its clinical trial, however, the NMDP has permitted us to cross-reference its IND for this trial in future IND applications that we may submit with the FDA.

-We believe that the combination of VOR33 followed by treatment with VCAR33ALLO in the post-transplant setting, which we refer to as the VOR33 + VCAR33 Treatment System, may transform patient outcomes and offer the potential for cures for patients that have limited treatment options.
-The VOR33 + VCAR33 Treatment System would utilize the same healthy donor allogenic cell source for both VOR33 and VCAR33ALLO.
-Following ongoing discussions with the FDA and alongside improved scientific understanding of the differences in T-cell sources, we plan to collect initial data on VOR33 from the VBP101 clinical trial and initial clinical data from the VCAR33ALLO program prior to IND submission for the Treatment System.
+We believe that the combination of trem-cel followed by treatment with VCAR33^{ALLO} in the post-transplant setting, which we refer to as the trem-cel + VCAR33 Treatment System, may transform patient outcomes and offer the potential for cures for patients that have limited treatment options.
+The trem-cel + VCAR33 Treatment System would utilize the same healthy donor allogenic cell source for both trem-cel and VCAR33^{ALLO}.
+Following ongoing discussions with the FDA and alongside improved scientific understanding of the differences in T-cell sources, we plan to collect initial data on trem-cel from the VBP101 clinical trial and initial clinical data from the VCAR33ALLO program prior to IND submission for the Treatment System.
 We believe this approach allows for a more methodical development pathway for this novel-novel treatment combination.

 Since our inception in December 2015, we have devoted substantially all of our resources to raising capital, organizing and staffing our company, business and scientific planning, conducting discovery and research activities, acquiring or discovering product candidates, establishing and protecting our intellectual property portfolio, developing and progressing our product candidates and preparing for clinical trials, establishing arrangements with third parties for the manufacture of our product candidates and component materials, building out our internal clinical manufacturing facility and providing general and administrative support for these operations.
 We do not have any product candidates approved for sale and have not generated any revenue from product sales.
-Through December 31, 2021, we funded our operations primarily through the sale of equity securities and debt financings and have received aggregate net proceeds from these transactions of approximately \$344.0 million.
+Through December 31, 2022, we funded our operations primarily through the sale of equity securities and debt financings and have received aggregate net proceeds from these transactions of approximately \$459.2 million.